 8. Use a Startup PR Roadmap

-A PR roadmap is a PR calendar that helps you stay in touch of what news to send to the press, when, where, and how to go about it.
-Startups that want to keep their users informed on the latest product changes and features can implement a year-round roadmap to help them stay in the news all year long.
+A PR roadmap is a PR calendar that helps you stay in touch with what news to send to the press.
+As well as when, where, and how to go about it.
+Startups which want to keep their users informed on the latest product changes and features can implement a year-round roadmap to help them stay in the news all year long.

-This helps in terms of new user acquisition as well as helping your current users know that there are more features to use on your platform to achieve their bottomline.
-When your users are seeing your company in the news on features and benefits, they begin to ask themselves how they can utilise these aspects to stay ahead of their competition in business.
-To know how to develop your startup’s PR roadmap, check out this guide that we did a while back: Best Tips for Creating a Startup PR Road Map (Free Template Included)
+This helps with new user acquisition as well as helping your current users know that there are more features on your platform which they can use to achieve their bottomline.
+When your users are seeing your product features highlighted in the news.
+They begin to ask themselves how they can utilize these aspects to stay ahead of their competition in business.
+To know how to develop your startup’s PR roadmap, check out this guide.
+That we did a while back: Best Tips for Creating a Startup PR Road Map (Free Template Included)

 In conclusion, the issue of product adoption is a very pressing concern among Saas startups.
-While for some platforms it can be very straight forward, for others it might appear impossible to get your daily user numbers to make sense.
-Higher signup rates and lower numbers of daily users continue to press even some of the most accomplished startups in the market.
-Using the strategies above, you can turn it around for your Saas service and accelerate your product adoption.
-For companies struggling to convert trial users to paying customers this post will help in addition to the tips above.
+While for some platforms it can be very straightforward, for others it might appear impossible to boost your daily user numbers.
+High signup rates with a lower number of daily users is an issue that continues to plague even the most accomplished startups in the market.
+Using the strategies above, you can turn things around for your SaaS service and accelerate your product adoption.